 The Police Does Not Handle Cleanups

 Many people aren’t aware of this, and it’s absolutely justified because most of us have seen the police deal with these situations in the movies or in books.
-However, the reality is somewhat different, meaning the police are not responsible for the cleanup of the scene, and more importantly – they will usually leave it to the family of the deceased to deal with the aftermath.
+However, the reality is somewhat different, meaning the police are not responsible for the cleanup of the scene, and more importantly – they will usually leave it to the family of the deceased to deal with the result.
 While the morality behind this principle is debatable, the rules are pretty simple – don’t count on the police.

 The police will usually go as far as to recommend a cleanup company, and that’s about it.
 So, if you ever find yourself in a similar situation, be sure to hire a reputable company that has at least a couple of years of experience in the industry rather than just hiring the first one you stumble upon.
 It may be hard to deal with the logistics because of the psychological trauma you’re going through in those particular moments, but rest assured it’s always a good idea to be prepared as opposed to solving issues as they emerge.